QiansiqiHu/DOT-server/README.md

 |GPU|NVIDIA GeForce RTX 4090 24GB (CUDA 16,384 / Tensor 512) [x8]|
 |Storage|Hard Disk Drive [18TB x8] on 137.189.75.113|

-#### 137.189.75.113
+#### Storage Server (137.189.75.113)
-This server is used for the storage of data.
-Users will never have to access this server, while their data will be automatically stored in its hard disks.
+This server is used for data storage.
+You will NOT have direct access to this server, but your data will be automatically stored in its hard disks.

 |Component| Description|
 |---------|------------|
 |Hard Disk Drive|18TB SAS 12Gb/s 7.2K rpm Seagate Enterprise [x8]|

-## Access to the server
+## Access to Server

-Users can apply for access to the server by filling out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSeT2iQ311o1I-IW_9hPJ3kP0iEuOM8kqR8Lfs-KphaNBxeGvQ/viewform?usp=sf_link).
+You can apply for the access to the server by filling out this [**registration form**](https://docs.google.com/forms/d/e/1FAIpQLSeT2iQ311o1I-IW_9hPJ3kP0iEuOM8kqR8Lfs-KphaNBxeGvQ/viewform?usp=sf_link).

-We have provided users with a very convenient way of accessing the server simply by using web browsers.
+We have provided users with a convenient way of accessing the server through web browsers.
 They can log in and utilize JupyterHub for experiments related to Python and R. Meanwhile, please make sure that the **internet cable** is available at your workplace or that you can use the **CUHK VPN** service.
 Otherwise, you will not be able to connect to the server.

 After ensuring that the network environment is correct, please follow the steps below to connect to the server.